 Still, the spirit is there, if you know where to look.
 And you can find it while saving your hard-earned dollars for important things like tinsel and eggnog.

-Here are some ways you can celebrate Christmas in Gatlinburg and the surrounding areas of Pigeon Forge and Sevierville without ever opening your wallet.
+So if your budget doesn’t allow for attractions like Dollywood, Ripley’s Aquarium or snow tubing down the slopes at Ober, don’t worry.
+Here are some ways you can celebrate Christmas in Gatlinburg and the surrounding areas without ever opening your wallet.

 There’s something about going for a good winter’s evening walk, letting that cold air fill your lungs and snap your senses open, that is inextricably Christmas.

-My favorite destination to soak in some seasonal spirit is Gatlinburg, a city built to be accessed by foot.
+My favorite destination to soak in some seasonal spirit is Gatlinburg, a city built to be accessed on foot.

 Sure, there’s a good-sized hill, but take your time and relax.